theAnkitt/program_classification_perf/README.md

 sudo perf stat -e L1-dcache-load-misses,L1-icache-load-misses ./filename
 ```
 **step 3** : save the .sh file to the same location where c program is saved.
-Gvie executable permission to sh file. <br/>
+Give executable permission to .sh file. <br/>
 **step 4** : configure the c program file and get the input file for the programs.<br/>
 **step 5** : run the .sh file.<br/>